nerc-project/rclone-web-on-openshift/odh-rhods/README.md

-# Rclone for deployment in Open Data Hub or OpenShift Data Science
+# Rclone for deployment using Data Science Project (DSP) in the NERC RHOAI